 How To Make Money Betting On NBA Playoffs

-Some sportsbooks will let you make super specific bets during the NBA playoffs.
-Don't waste your time on those—unless you're a fan of losing.
+Some sportsbooks will let you make super specific NBA playoff bets.
+Don’t waste your time on those—unless you’re a fan of losing.

 Instead, as previously noted, focus your attention on round winners.
 Broader bets such as those won’t be as lucrative on their returns, but they’re at least feasible outcomes to predict.